 - 1-1 PURPOSE The purpose of this Personnel By-Law is to assure the establishment and maintenance of an equitable personnel system within the Town of Sharon.
-The policies and procedures for personnel administration set forth herein have, as their purpose, to promote the efficiency and economy of Town government: to promote the morale and well being of Town employees; to promote equal employment opportunity for all candidates for employment by the Town and for all its employees. - 1-2 POLICY This Personnel By-Law is based on the following principles: - a) providing fair and equitable compensation for Town employees; - b) classifying and identifying positions that are similar in respect to other duties and responsibilities; - c) providing adequate wages, salaries and supplementary benefits; and - d) providing appropriate rules and regulations for personnel practices. - 1-3 EQUAL EMPLOYMENT OPPORTUNITY The town has adopted a comprehensive Affirmative Action Program.
-Discrimination against any person in recruitment, examination, appointment, training promotion, retention or any other personnel action because of political affiliation, race, creed, color, national origin, age, sex, handicap or other non-merit factor will be prohibited except where such factor is a bona fide occupational requirement.
-Discrimination complaints will be handled as provided in the Affirmative Action Program. - 1-4 COVERAGE The Personnel By-Law shall govern all positions in the Town of Sharon excepting elected officials and employees appointed by the School Committee, provided that: - a) Chapter 7 in its entirety shall not apply to employees covered by a collective bargaining agreement, and - b) if the provisions of any other chapter conflict with the provisions of a collective bargaining agreement shall apply to employees covered by this agreement. - 1-5 ADMINISTRATION The Personnel Board shall administer the provisions of this By-Law otherwise provided herein: and shall make final and binding determinations with respect to the Classification Plan, Pay Plan, and supplementary benefits as approved by Town Meeting action.
+The policies and procedures for personnel administration set forth herein have, as their purpose, to promote the efficiency and economy of Town government: to promote the morale and wellbeing of Town employees; to promote equal employment opportunity for all candidates for employment by the Town and for all its employees. - 1-2 POLICY This Personnel By-Law is based on the following principles: - a) providing fair and equitable compensation for Town employees; - b) classifying and identifying positions that are similar in respect to other their duties and responsibilities; - c) providing adequate wages, salaries and supplementary benefits; and - d) providing appropriate rules and regulations for personnel practices. - 1-3 EQUAL EMPLOYMENT OPPORTUNITY The town has adopted a comprehensive Affirmative Action Program.
+Discrimination against any person in recruitment, examination, appointment, training, promotion, retention or any other personnel action because of political affiliation, race, ereed, color, religion, age, disability, national origin, age, sex, handicapgender identity, sexual orientation, genetic information, pregnancy or a condition related to said pregnancy, ancestry or status as a veteran, or other non-merit factor will be prohibited except where such factor is a bona fide occupational requirement.
+Discrimination complaints will be handled as provided in the Affirmative Action Program. - 1-4 COVERAGE The Personnel By-Law shall govern all positions in the Town of Sharon excepting elected officials and employees appointed by the School Committee, provided that: - a) Chapter 7 in its entirety shall not apply to employees covered by a collective bargaining agreement, and - b) if the provisions of any other chapter of this bylaw conflict with the provisions of a collective bargaining agreement, the terms of the collective bargaining agreement shall apply to employees covered by this agreement.prevail.
+See G.L. c.
+150E, §7(d) - 1-5-ADMINISTRATION The Personnel Board Human Resources Board shall administer the provisions of this By-Law otherwise provided herein: and shall make final and binding determinations with respect to the Classification Plan, Pay Plan, and supplementary benefits as approved by Town Meeting action.

-1-6 PERSONNEL MANAGER - The Executive Secretary shall function as the administrative representative of the Personnel Board and liaison to the Board of Selectmen.
-Except as otherwise authorized by this By-Law, this provision shall not confer jurisdiction to the Executive Secretary over other appointive authorities or their functions or to restrict the right of any department head or employee to seek the opinion of the Personnel Board with respect to the Personnel By-Law, as to which the findings of the Personnel Board shall be final.
+1-6 PERSONNEL MANAGER - The Executive Secretary Town Administrator shall function as the administrative representative of the Personnel BoardHuman Resources Board and liaison to the Select Board of Selectmen.
+Except as otherwise authorized by this By-Law, this provision shall not confer jurisdiction to the Executive SecretaryTown Administrator over other appointive authorities or their functions or to restrict the right of any department head or employee to seek the opinion of the Personnel BoardHuman Resources Board with respect to the Personnel By-Law, as to which the findings of the Personnel BoardHuman Resources Board shall be final.

-The Executive Secretary acting as Personnel Manager shall:
+The Executive Secretary Town Administrator acting as Personnel Manager shall: